M66B/FairEmail/FAQ.md

 <br />

 <a name="faq138"></a>
-**(138) Can you add calendar/contact management/synchronizing?**
+**(138) Can you add calendar/contact/tasks/notes management?**

-Calendar and contact management can better be done by a separate, specialized app.
+Calendar, contact, task and note management can better be done by a separate, specialized app.
 Note that FairEmail is a specialized email app, not an office suite.

 Also, I prefer to do a few things very well, instead of many things only half.